Gary W. Cole, MD, FAAD

 What over-the-counter products can help dandruff?

-- Cortisone creams reduce inflammation.
-You can buy them over the counter in either 0.5% or 1% concentrations.
+- Corticosteroid creams reduce inflammation.
+These can be purchased over the counter in either 0.5% or 1% concentrations.
 They are safe to use on the face and will often help in just a couple of days when applied twice daily.
 These products also are available as scalp lotions that are applied once a day, preferably on damp hair after shampooing.
-You can use scalp cortisone creams together with medicated shampoos.
+One can use scalp corticosteroid creams together with medicated shampoos.

 - Antifungal creams are often effective, apparently because they reduce the number of yeast organisms living on the skin.
 Over-the-counter creams include 1% clotrimazole cream and miconazole cream 2%.
 Antifungal creams also are applied once or twice a day.